Travelling safely: Medical information

 When you travel in Australia, your normal vaccinations cover you.
 But when you go overseas you may need extra vaccinations, especially for diseases not found here, such as malaria or rabies.

-You can find more information about vaccinations, including what vaccines you might need depending on where you plan to go, by visiting the Health section of the government's Smart Traveller website.
+You can find more information about vaccinations, including what vaccines you might need depending on where you plan to go, by visiting the Smart Traveller website.

 The smart traveller website showing information on different diseases